srbarton43/digital-photo-album/README.md

 # digital-photo-album

-Programming Assignment 1 for COSC58
+Completed for Operating Systems Class

 ## What it Does